Next up in our “Ask Drone Girl” series is about where you can fly drones in Orange County. If you have a question for Drone Girl, contact her here.

 Beyond that, you just need to respect the rules of the place you are flying.
 National Parks have banned drones.
 And of course, private property owners have the right to set their own rules.

-As far as Orange County specifically, you’re going to be mostly bound by Long Beach and John Wayne airports — taking out a huge chunk of Long Beach, Irvine and Newport Beach flights (unless you call the airport).
+As far as Orange County specifically, you’re going to be mostly bound by Long Beach and John Wayne airports — taking out a huge chunk of Long Beach, Irvine and Newport Beach flights (unless you get that LAANC approval or call the airport).
 You’re also out of luck to do flying through most of Anaheim; the red dot in the center of Anaheim is for the security of Disneyland.

 That still leaves you with plenty of other great spots to fly.
 I had a blast flying early in the morning around Balboa Island.
 Irvine Lake is a popular spot for drone racers.
 Pretty much any park or open space that steers clear of people or buildings is going to work.